Research Mode (Cafes)

 "Used in Reports" — Passages from Your Generated Reports

-Expand any source card and look for a "Used in reports" section.
+Open any source in the reading pane and look for a "Used in reports" section.
 This shows the exact passage(s) a generated report cited from that source, tagged with the report that used them.
 This fixes the "blank reference" problem — a source your report cited is never content-empty; you can always see what the report took from it.

 Provenance Link (Clickable ↗)

-Every source card shows a (open-in-new-tab) link next to the title.
+Every source shows a (open-in-new-tab) link next to the title, both on the rail row and in the reading pane.
 Click it to open the original URL — the primary source — in a new tab.
 This is the canonical provenance link for citations.

 Earlier Research

-Sources created by the older AI web-search path (before W1.4) — where the AI combined multiple results into a single synthesized response — are grouped under "Earlier research" (read-only).
-They are preserved exactly as gathered; they do not show a Credibility badge or Verify buttons.
-The "Credible only" filter hides them.
+Sources created by the older AI web-search path (before W1.4) — where the AI combined multiple results into a single synthesized response — are grouped under "Earlier research" (read-only) in the rail, or via Show → Earlier research.
+Their content is preserved exactly as gathered and they do not show a Credibility badge, Verify button, or full reading-pane detail beyond the raw response.
+The "Well-researched only" filter hides them.

-Both loops run in the background — you can close the dialog and come back later.
-See Verify Claim & Find Credible Source for the full walkthrough.
+The loop runs in the background — you can close the pane and come back later.
+See Verify Claim & Cited Report for the full walkthrough.

 On-Demand Full-Body Fetch